pascal-winter/website/index.md

  </p>
 </div>

-A few years back, I have been introduced to Pandas, Numpy and other scientific packages for "non-IT experts".
-After a few hours toying with Jupiter - it immediately looked like it had the potential to revolutionize the daily actuarial practice:
+When first introduced to Pandas, Numpy and other scientific packages for "non-IT experts" - and after a few hours toying with Jupiter - it immediately looked to like it had a huge potential for daily actuarial practice:
 * Data wrangling capabilities
 * Replicability
 * Robustness
 * Depth of available libraries
+* Possible integration in company systems

 In the [**Toolkit section**]({{ "/toolkit" | relative_url }}) of this website, I describe some of the routine I developed on my free time to test the potential and learn how to use these revolutionary tools.